API Reference

 std::vector<DeviceVariable*> getInterruptVariables()

-The list of DeviceVariable pointers returned by this method is useful if you need to implement periodic polling for data and would like to know which data to poll.
-It is meant to be used together with doCallbacksArray(), setParam() and asynPortDriver::callParamCallbacks().
+DeviceVariablepointers returned by this method is useful if you need to implement periodic polling for data and would like to know which data to poll.
+It is meant to be used together withdoCallbacksArray(),setParam()andasynPortDriver::callParamCallbacks().This function is threadsafe, locking the driver is not necessary.

 DeviceVariable *deviceVariableFromUser(asynUser *pasynUser)